Synonym(s)

 Complication(s)This section has been translated automatically.

 Recurrence tendency: Recurrences are possible even after radical surgery.
-The recurrence rate varies depending on the localization: axillary approx. 3%, inguino-perineal approx. 35%, submammary approx. 50%.
+The recurrence rate varies depending on the location: axillary approx. 3%, inguino-perineal approx. 35%, submammary approx. 50%.
 The formation of squamous cell carcinoma (Marjolin's ulcer) is possible with longer courses.

 Sepsis: Septic courses are rare.